 Dogs can suffer from many of the same ailments as humans.
 But, unlike humans, their symptoms are not always obvious to spot.
 Here are the seven signs your dog may have nasal congestion, so you know what to look out for.

 Presence of Mucous

 The most apparent sign of nasal congestion in dogs is the presence of mucous stuck in their noses.
 It can be clear, yellow, or brown.
 This is caused by inflammation and excess fluid production inside the nasal cavity, which obstructs the free flow of air through the nose leading to sneezing, breathing problems, and a stuffy nose.
 Sneezing is usually the first sign of nasal congestion your dog exhibits.

 Loss of Appetite

 Your dog might not want to eat with nasal congestion because it can be painful when they try to eat or drink with their noses blocked up.
 If no other signs are present, this could be a temporary symptom, but if it lasts for longer than three days, you should bring them to the vet.

 Excess fluid production in the nasal cavity can lead to watery eyes or discharge around your dog’s mouth.
-This reduces their sight and makes eating even more complicated, leading to further weight loss.
-It is easier to spot the discharge coming out of the dog’s corners of their eyes.
+This reduces their sight and complicates eating, leading to further weight loss.
+It is easier to spot the discharge from the dog’s corners of their eyes.